braindotai/Real-Time-Super-Resolution/README.md

 Original perceptual loss introduced in SRGAN paper combines the adversarial loss and the content loss obtained from the features of final convolution layers of the VGG Net.

-Effectiveness of perceptual loss if found to be more increased  by constraining on features before activation rather than after activation as practiced in SRGAN.
+Effectiveness of perceptual loss if found increased by constraining on features before activation rather than after activation as practiced in SRGAN.

 To make the Perceptual loss more effective, I additionally added the preactivation features disparity from both shallow and deep layers, making the generator produce better results.